rar0n/rarons-TTS-Reader/README.md

 ### Seed Vault tab

 Just a simple table of stored seed values from the Narration tab.
-In case you like a seed value / voice combo.
-Stores:
  - Voice
  - Seed value
  - Any "instructions" text.